DPLUS148: CLIMATE CHANGE RESILIENCE IN THE FALKLAND ISLANDS FISHERIES AND MARINE ECOSYSTEMS

 Project Objectives

 The Falkland Island government aims to create a long-term sustainable fishery and marine ecosystem to benefit future generations.
 This includes sustainable catches of commercial target species and reducing harmful impacts on bycatch species while maintaining ecosystem function.
 In addition, the Falkland Islands Governments wants to incorporate climate change adaptation into its Fisheries and Oceans Governance, for which it also needs an ecosystem approach to fisheries management.
 This project will support these aims by addressing climate change impacts and climate resilience to the Falkland Islands fisheries and marine ecosystem to inform climate change adaption.
-We will do this by
+We will do this by:

 generating baseline data via literature reviews and surveys